PelionIoT/connected-lights-cloud/docs/2_circuit.md

 We also need a pin for the PIR sensor.
 This can be any digital pin, as long as it's not marked as UART (D0 and D1 on the pinout above).
 For example, use pin D2.

-**Note:** In general it's a good idea to not use any of the I2C and SPI pins for LEDs and basic sensors, as connectivity shields (like WiFi) might need them.
+<span class="notes">**Note:** In general it's a good idea to not use any of the I2C and SPI pins for LEDs and basic sensors, as connectivity shields (like WiFi) might need them.</span>

 ## Hooking up the peripherals on a breadboard